 local master browser server: A server that is elected master browser server on a particular subnet across a domain.

-local maximum: A pair consisting of an offset "I" in a file and the hash value h(bi-Hash Window .. bi), that has the property that for all j ≥ 0 such that I - horizon ≤ j ≤ I + horizon, j = I OR h(bj-Hash Window .. bj) < h(bi-Hash Window .. bi), where for all k < 0, bk is defined to be 0.
-Local maxima are used to find deleted points by the remote differential compression (RDC) FilterMax algorithm.
+local maximum: A pair consisting of an offset i in a file and the hash value h(bi-Hash Window .. bi) that has the property that for all j ≥ 0, such that i - horizon ≤ j ≤ i + horizon, j = i OR h(bj-Hash Window .. bj) < h(bi-Hash Window .. bi), where for all k < 0, bk is defined to be 0.
+Local maxima are used to find cut points by the remote differential compression (RDC) FilterMax algorithm.